Disorganized Toronto FC falls to Impact for first home loss of the season

 There was one big hiccup Wednesday night in Toronto FC's march to a record Major League Soccer season.

 The Montreal Impact embarrassed a disorganized group of Reds by a 5-3 score in front of their own fans at BMO Field.
-It was their first home loss of the season.
+It was their first loss at home this season.
 That put at least a temporary halt to TFC's bid to top the Los Angeles Galaxy's record 68 points for one season.
 The Reds remain at 62 with four games left in the regular season.

-Given the relentless march of the Reds through MLS this season – they went into the game with a six-game winning streak, unbeaten in their last 11 games and unbeaten at home – perhaps something like the terrible first half was bound to happen.
+Given the relentless march of the Reds through MLS this season – they went into the game with a six-game winning streak, unbeaten in their last 11 games and unbeaten at home – perhaps something like the first half from hell was bound to happen.
 Granted, TFC was missing strikers Sebastian Giovinco (quadriceps strain) and Jozy Altidore (hamstring) and midfielder Victor Vazquez (fever).

 It may have been the slick playmaker Vazquez the Reds missed the most.
 The Spaniard has been the two-way glue for TFC in his first MLS season and the Reds looked absolutely lost all night.
 It was as if the previous months of ruling the MLS roost with an 18-3-8 record coming into the game were all a mirage.